Comparative mythology: Deus otiosus

 Many cultures believe in a celestial supreme being who has cut off contact with humanity.
-Historian Mircea Eliade calls this supreme being a deus otiosus (an "idle god"), although this term is also used more broadly, to refer to any god who doesn't interact regularly with humans.
+Historian Mircea Eliade calls this supreme being a deus otiosus (an "idle god"), although this term is also used more broadly, to refer to any god who does not interact regularly with humans.
 In many myths, the Supreme Being withdraws into the heavens after the creation of the world.
 Baluba mythology features such a story, in which the supreme god withdraws from the earth, leaving man to search for him.
 Similarly, the mythology of the Hereros tells of a sky god who has abandoned mankind to lesser divinities.
 In the mythologies of highly complex cultures, the supreme being tends to disappear completely, replaced by a strong polytheistic belief system.
 In Greek mythology, "Chaos", the creator of the universe, disappears after creating primordial deities such as Gaea (Earth), Uranus (Sky), Pontus (Water) and Tartarus (Hell), among others.

 Titanomachy

 Many cultures have a creation myth in which a group of younger, more civilized gods conquers and/or struggles against a group of older gods.

 In Hindu mythology, the younger devas (gods) battle the older asuras (demons).

 In the Greek myth of the Titanomachy, the Olympian gods defeat the Titans, an older and more primitive divine race, and establish cosmic order.

-Giants

-Associated with many mythological hero stories, giants (from Latin and Ancient Greek: gigas, cognate Gaia/Gaea) are beings of human appearance, but of prodigious size and strength common in the mythology and legends of many different cultures.
-In various Indo-European mythologies, gigantic peoples are featured as primeval creatures associated with chaos and the wild nature, and they are frequently in conflict with the gods, be they Olympian, Celtic, Hindu or Norse.
-Giants also often play similar roles in the mythologies and folklore of other, non Indo-European peoples, such as in the Nartian traditions.
-There are also accounts of giants in the Old Testament.
-Some of these are called Nephilim, a word often translated as giant although this translation is not universally accepted.
-They include Og King of Bashan, the Nephilim, the Anakim, and the giants of Egypt mentioned in 1 Chronicles 11:23.
-The first mention of the Nephilim is found in Genesis 6:4; attributed to them are extraordinary strength and physical proportions.